ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-This code create a new struct called Engine, this will contain the data of the database, in this case we will use a simple map to store the data in memory, we will add persistence on a file later.
+This code create a new struct called Engine, this will contain the data of the database, in this case we will use a simple map to store the data in memory, later we will add persistence on a file.

-The NewEngine function will create a new instance of the Engine struct, the important thing here is notice that we initialize the data map with make, this is important because if we don't do this the map will be nil and we will get a panic when we try to add a new key value pair.
+The NewEngine function create a new instance of the Engine struct, the important thing here is notice that we initialize the data map with make, this is a must because if we don't do this, the map will be nil and we will get a panic when we try to add a new key value pair.

 The struct has two methods, Set and Get, Set will add a new key value pair to the map and Get will return the value of a key if exists,
 if key not exists return an error.

-add this on main.go
+In order to check , add this on main.go

 ```go